madeehalasker/Her-Tech-Hub/README.md

-# CFG-Project
-Her Tech Hub -
+# Her Tech Hub

-A community of female and non-binary individuals who inspire, support and learn from each other.
+Welcome to the Women in Tech Resource Hub, a collaborative project aimed at empowering women and breaking the gender gap in the tech industry.
+This repository serves as a central platform to gather and share resources, tools, and insights to support women in their journey to excel in technology-related fields.